Down to Earth (1947 film): Cast

+The other eight muses (Urania, Polyhymnia, Euterpe, Erato, Clio, Calliope and Melpomene) are played by Lynn Merrick, Dusty Anderson, Peggy Maley, Tyra Vaughn, Virginia Hunter, Shirley Molohon, Mary Jane French, Lucille Casey, and Jo Hattigan.

 Remakes

 The title "Down to Earth" was used for the comedy film Down to Earth (2001) starring Chris Rock, which is a remake of Here Comes Mr. Jordan.

 Down to Earth is cited as an inspiration for the film Xanadu (1980) starring Olivia Newton-John, Michael Beck and Gene Kelly.